Paytm shows early signs of recovery in UPI transactions, sees growth in payment value processed - www.lokmattimes.com

 Paytm shows early signs of recovery in UPI transactions, sees growth in payment value processed

-New Delhi [India], June 6 : Marking a strong turnaround, popular fintech brand Paytm said it is seeing early ...
+New Delhi, June 7 Payment and financial services company Paytm is witnessing early signs of recovery and strong ...

-New Delhi [India], June 6 : Marking a strong turnaround, popular fintech brand Paytm said it is seeing early signs of recovery and strong stabilisation for its Unified Payments Interface (UPI) business.
+New Delhi, June 7 Payment and financial services company Paytm is witnessing early signs of recovery and strong stabilisation for its Unified Payments Interface (UPI) business, marking a strong turnaround for the company.

 The total value of UPI transactions processed on the Paytm platform grew to Rs 1.24 trillion in May, on the back of the company launching several initiatives for users such as Credit Card on UPI, as well as pushing the lever on UPI Lite.

-As part of its earnings, the Noida-headquartered company said that the move further 'de-risks' its business model.
-Features like UPI Lite launched by Paytm on its platform helped users make seamless payments avoiding the risk of payment failures.
+As a part of its earnings, the Noida-headquartered company said that the move further ‘de-risks’ its business model.
+Features like UPI Lite launched by Paytm on its platform help users make seamless payments avoiding the risk of payment failures.

 This service is especially useful for those who frequently handle small payments like buying groceries, paying for parking, or settling daily commute fares.
 It also keeps the bank statement clutter-free with only a single entry, regardless of the number of payments made, which is a significant convenience for users who prefer a clean financial overview.

-The company said it received UPI incentives of Rs 288 crore for the financial year 2024 (recorded in Q4 FY24), as compared to Rs 182 crore in the financial year 2023 (recorded in Q4 FY23), showcasing its sustained growth with the payments infrastructure.
+The company received UPI incentives of Rs 288 crore for FY 2024 (recorded in Q4 FY24), compared to Rs 182 crore in FY 2023 (recorded in Q4 FY23), showcasing its sustained growth with the payments infrastructure.

-In May, PhonePe and Google Pay, were the two key players in the Indian fintech ecosystem.
-These two companies handled transactions to the tune of Rs 7.23 trillion and Rs 10.33 trillion, respectively.
+The overall growth in digital payments in India, driven by supportive government policies, indicates a shift in consumer behaviour towards cashless transactions.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app